DataBrazil/Congress-Br-1999-2006/README.md

 ## Welcome to Congress-Brazil repository.

-This repository is maintained by Fabio Gomes to share research data about the Brazilian Congress and Brazilian health policies.
+This repository is maintained by Fabio Gomes to share research data about the Brazilian Congress and the legislative aspects of Brazilian health policies.